oliveryasuna/fluent-flow/README.md

 # Vaadin Fluent

-Fluency wrappers for all things Vaadin 14.
+Fluent factories for all things Vaadin.

 ## License